 As part of its commitment to ethical and lawful conduct, Envestnet strongly encourages Covered Persons to promptly report any suspected violations of this Code or the law.

-Envestnet will treat the information set forth in a report of any suspected violation of this Code or law, including the identity of the caller, in a confidential manner and will conduct a prompt and appropriate evaluation and investigation of any matter reported.
+Envestnet will treat the information set forth in a report of any suspected violation of this Code or law in a confidential manner, including the identity of the caller who asks that his or her identity remain confidential, unless necessary to conduct an adequate investigation or compelled by judicial or other legal process or obligation, and will conduct a prompt and appropriate evaluation and investigation of any matter reported.
 Covered Persons are expected to cooperate in any investigations of reported violations.

 By law, Envestnet may not discharge, demote, suspend, threaten, harass, or in any other manner discriminate against a Covered Person in the terms and conditions of employment because of any lawful act done by the Covered Person to provide information or otherwise assist in an investigation regarding any conduct which the Covered Person reasonably believes constitutes a violation of any rule or regulation of the SEC or any provision of federal law relating to fraud against shareholders when the information or assistance is provided to, or the investigation is conducted by, among others, a person(s) working for Envestnet with the authority to investigate, discover or terminate misconduct.
 To encourage Covered Persons to report violations of illegal or unethical conduct, Envestnet will not allow retaliation to be taken against any Covered Person who has made a report of such conduct in good faith.